PedroBarbosa/VETA/README.md

 * 2nd column - VCF field for the tool.
 * 3rd column - Tool directionality: whether the method detects relevant variants if the score if higher ('>') or lower ('<') than the reference threshold.
 * 4th column - Reference threshold used to distinguish functional vs benign variants.
 * 5th column - Tool scope.
-Available options: 'Protein', 'Conservation', 'Splicing', 'Functional'
+Available options: 'Protein', 'Conservation', 'Splicing', 'Functional'.
-* 6th column - Decision function.
-How the scores should be processed internally.
-Check section below in detail.
+* 6th column - Processing function.
+How the scores should be processed internally to select one single prediction per tool (for each variant).
+Check section below for details.

-If multiple VCF fields refer to the same tool (e.g. dbscSNV), a comma must be set to use both.
+Note: If multiple VCF fields refer to the same tool (e.g. dbscSNV), a comma must be set to use both in the 2nd column.

 <a name="processing_functions"></a>
 #### Providing custom functions

-6th column in the config file must refer to the function to apply to the VCF field to extract a single prediction.
+6th column in the config file must refer to the processing function to apply for single prediction extraction.
 For now, valid functions are:

 * `to_numeric` - If the VCF field refers to a single numeric value.
 The most common case.
 * `top_max` - Fields that are annotated like `0.922&0.65&.&.&.`, selects the max value (in this case 0.922)